Jameel is a long time photography enthusiast and a drone hobbyist when he has a break from writing.

 This is a unit built for travel, and like DJI's Mavic line of drones, the Anafi is designed with folding, hinged arms that allow the drone to fit inside a carrying case that is no larger or bulkier than a traditional soda bottle.
 It is certainly too big to be carried in your pockets, but it will fit easily inside the standard rucksack or purse.

 This is the only readily apparent feature worth talking about; all the other no-less important features are hidden away in the drone's impressive design.
 A triple-axis gimbal, vibration dampened for improved performance, contains a powerful 4k camera more than capable of recording impressive HDR videos.
 Also equipped with digital zooming and 180 degrees of tilt freedom, this combination of tilt, zoom, and HDR is one that you will find in no other drone at this price range.

 The Anafi also comes equipped with a long list of smart filming and flight modes.
-Some of these such as the standard orbit, auto-follow and way-point flying modes are common features in most drones on the market, but the Anafi has some that are conspicuously unique; Dolly Zoom, Slow Motion and Hyperlapse will be found on no other drone currently available.
+Some of these such as the standard orbit, auto-follow, and way-point flying modes are common features in most drones on the market, but the Anafi has some that are conspicuously unique; Dolly Zoom, Slow Motion, and Hyperlapse will be found on no other drone currently available.

-In addition to this, Parrot have also included a number of very thoughtful design elements into the Anafi's snug chassis that certainly add to its worth; a launch from hand function, controller-less flying, and 3D mapping software are just a few of such designs that the small drone incorporates.
+In addition to this, Parrot has also included a number of very thoughtful design elements into the Anafi's snug chassis that certainly add to its worth; a launch from hand function, controller-less flying, and 3D mapping software are just a few of such designs that the small drone incorporates.

 Quality and Durability